 Learn More About Saatva Mattress Toppers

-What it does: Mattress toppers are built for comfort.
-The topper’s extra layer of foam or quilting relieves pressure points, while the underlying mattress provides structure and support.
+Mattress toppers are built for comfort.
+The topper's extra layer of foam or quilting relieves pressure points, while the underlying mattress provides structure and support.
 Toppers are a cost-effective way to make an old mattress feel new again—at least for a while.

-What it costs: $70-400, depending on the material (down alternative and memory foam are cheaper, while latex is more expensive)
+Mattress toppers can range anywhere from $70 to $400, depending on the material (down alternative and memory foam are cheaper, while latex is more expensive)

 - Your old mattress is too firm or uneven, but you can't or don't want to buy a new one just yet;